NAPLAN Marking FAQ Page

 Click on a question for the most up-to-date information.
 Please note that information is subject to change.

 A: NESA is the acronym for the NSW Education Standards Authority.
-They are previously known as the NSW Board of Studies, Teaching and Educational Standards (BOSTES).
+They were previously known as the NSW Board of Studies, Teaching and Educational Standards (BOSTES).

 Centre-Based Marking (Sydney)